-The present theory uses two conjectures.
-If the two conjectures are correct, the present theory gives the exact values.
-Here, we describe the two conjectures and show conjectured exact equations derived by using the two conjectures.
+We use a conjecture.
+If the conjecture is correct, the present theory gives the exact values.
+Here, we describe the conjecture and show conjectured exact equations derived by using the conjecture.